Home / Coffee knowledge / Good water for coffee – the ultimate coffee water guide

 Our mineral water calculator can help you.
 In principle, you only need three values: calcium, magnesium, and hydrogen carbonate.

-On mineral water bottles, the total mineralization in mg/L is usually given.
+As a rule, the total mineralization in mg/L is indicated on mineral water bottles.
 With this, we can calculate the German hardness.
 Calcium is heavier than magnesium but lighter than hydrogen carbonate.

 Read the mg/L from your water bottle for calcium, magnesium, and hydrogen carbonate and enter them into the formula.
-Further below, for those interested, the derivation.
+Below, for those interested, is the derivation.

 Example Volvic: